Central Limit Theorem for Process Improvement with Python

 You can find the full code in this Github repository: Link

-This methodology gives you the possibility to size your team based on assumptions backed by powerful statistical tools.
+This methodology allows you to size your team based on assumptions backed by powerful statistical tools.

-This analysis can be performed several times per year, especially if the business is evolving (higher number of collections, e-commerce or new stores openings).
+This analysis can be performed several times per year, especially if the business is evolving (e.g., more collections, e-commerce, or new store openings).

 About Me